ClaBott/dstotz/_posts/2000-01-03-thesisbook.md

 *  Packed full of essential time-saving tips
 *  Featuring indispensable checklists
 *  Including up-to-date information with practical advice, warnings and encouragement from an experienced and successful degreed professional

+## Join Dr. Stotz’s mailing list – you’ll be the first to hear about release dates,
+## free previews, samples, new books and products, and special offers.

+## CLICK HERE